walkersilas/CIL-Project/README.md

 - `--ensemble-directory`: This option is used to specify the directory from which the mean predictions should be computed.
 By default, this option is set to `None`.
 Note that this option is only supported for `CIL-Project/src/utilities/get_mean_predictions.py` which combines predictions of multiple models.

 ## 5. Reproducing Experiments
+This section shortly describes how the experiments and results included in the report can be reproduced.

+### 5.1 Simple Baselines
+The simple baselines include (1) SVD, (2) SVD++, (3) NMF, and (4) SlopeOne.
+Experiments for these models can be reproduced by simply executing the corresponding model as described in Section 4.
+Concretely, the four experiments for the models are executed with:
+1. `python3 main_svd_unbiased.py`
+2. `python3 main_svdpp.py`
+3. `python3 main_nmf.py`
+4. `python3 main_slopeone.py`

+### 5.2 Neural Network Baselines
+TODO

+### 5.3 Reinforced Graph Neural Network
 TODO

 ## 6. Resource Requirements